 The social stories are available on The Academy website, and can be found for Dinosaur Hall, Butterfly Exhibit, Outside In, the Café and lunchroom.
 Each story includes pictures of the spaces the children will explore during their visit.
 For instance, the beginning of the Dinosaur Hall social story explains to visitors the admission process including visiting the front desk, getting a wristband and taking the stairs or elevators.
 The stories also help children learn and practice appropriate social skills such as asking to go to the bathroom when needed, expressing their need for a quiet space when the noise bothers them and how to wait their turn.

 What To Expect: Access to Fun and Learning

 Access to Science offers visitors a chance to explore the museum in a sensory-friendly environment.
 Since registration is required, crowds are small making the rooms and hallways less crowded.
 Quiet areas with benches are also available throughout the museum if a visitor feels overwhelmed.
 These quiet spaces are discussed in the social stories mentioned above.
 Trained staff will be available throughout the morning to provide assistance if needed.

 Guests are able to explore the entire museum during Access to Science.
-This includes special exhibits such as Dinosaurs Around the World.
+This includes special exhibits such as Survival of the Slowest.
 When Access to Science falls on a special weekend event, guests will also have access to themed activities like Animal Superhero Weekend.
 Lastly, guests will have the chance to meet Blossom the therapy chicken.

 Access to Science is a wonderful event that families will want to attend over and over again!
 To learn more and to download the social stories, please visit The Academy of Natural Sciences website.